 The patent goes into more detail regarding determining which duplicate pages might be the primary document.
 We can’t tell whether that primary document might be treated as if it is at the canonical URL for all of the duplicate documents as suggested in the Dejan SEO article that I started with a link to in this post, but it is interesting seeing that Google has a way of deciding which version of a document might be the primary version.
 I didn’t go into much depth about quantified lengths being used to help identify the primary document, but the patent does spend some time going over that.

-Another page I wrote about duplicate pages: How Google Might Filter Out Duplicate Pages from Bounce Pad Sites
+Another page I wrote about duplicate pages is this one: How Google Might Filter Out Duplicate Pages from Bounce Pad Sites